gfre/sumo_bsw/Docs/installationguide/installationguide.rst

 .. figure:: images/documentationexample.PNG

-	When Eclox works, you should see that there is a graph showing dependencies of any arbitrary file.
+	The Eclox plugin including the *dot tool* works fine, if there are graphs showing dependencies for any arbitrary c- or h-file.

 .. hint:: If Eclox/doxygen still generates an error like \"*error: problems running dot exit code=-1*\" then try to set the PATH variable, so Eclox can
-			find the *dot.exe* there.
-You can do that by *right-clicking the Windows symbol->System->System info->Advanced System Settings->Environment Variables->PATH* and adding the path to the *bin*-folder.
-Also, restart MCUXpresso.
+			find the *dot.exe*.
+This can be achieved by *right-clicking the Windows symbol->System->System info->Advanced System Settings->Environment Variables->PATH*
+			and adding the path to the *bin*-folder of the dot tool.
+Then restart MCUXpresso.

 				.. image:: images/pathvariable.PNG